NEW: EuroGA Airport Database

 The aircraft has an operating ceiling of 20,000ft in ISA conditions.
 I have taken it to 21,000ft but in the fairly common summer conditions of e.g. ISA+15 it will reach at most 18,000ft at MTOW.

-In case the Autorouter disappeared while on, or shortly before, a trip like this, I generate the routings before leaving home and save them in a file which I email to myself.
+In case the Autorouter disappeared while on a trip, I generate the routings before leaving home and send them to myself on Telegram, or save them in a file which I email to myself.
 Then I could use one of the other flight plan filing tools (e.g. EuroFPL, or at worst AFPEX) to file the flight plans.
 This is not 100% reliable because a flight planned route may no longer be valid a week later, but it usually works, or may just need a little tweak.

 Some notes on IFR in Europe are here.